kianasimonson/web-dev-hw/project-3/readme.md

   3. I love every book I have read from James Patterson.
 He really knows how to make a mystery so entertaining.
 I always have trouble putting his books down.

   James Patterson started writing at the age of nineteen from Newburgh, New York.
 Before becoming a writer he was set on track to become a professor and decided this wasn't the lifestyle for him.
 Invisible is an unbelievale book with a plot twist that will blow your mind.
-I always ponder on how authors come of with ideas such as these, but their imagination has to be wild.
+I always ponder on how authors come up with ideas such as these, but their imagination has to be wild.

   4. Color pallette: